awsdocs/amazon-redshift-management-guide/doc_source/db-auditing.md

 ## Logging Amazon Redshift API Calls with AWS CloudTrail<a name="rs-db-auditing-cloud-trail"></a>

 Amazon Redshift is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service in Amazon Redshift\.
-CloudTrail captures all API calls for Amazon Redshift as events, including calls from the Amazon Redshift console and from code calls to the Amazon Redshift APIs\.
+CloudTrail captures all API calls for Amazon Redshift as events\.
+These include calls from the Amazon Redshift console and from code calls to the Amazon Redshift API operations\.
 If you create a trail, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for Amazon Redshift\.
 If you don't configure a trail, you can still view the most recent events in the CloudTrail console in **Event history**\.
-Using the information collected by CloudTrail, you can determine the request that was made to Amazon Redshift, the IP address from which the request was made, who made the request, when it was made, and additional details\.
+Using the information collected by CloudTrail, you can determine certain details\.
+These include the request that was made to Amazon Redshift, the IP address it was made from, who made it, when it was made, and other information\.

 You can use CloudTrail independently from or in addition to Amazon Redshift database audit logging\.